ytyeoh/toyota/content/blog/innova.en.md

 [CONNECTIVITY]
    [[connectivit.link]]
      title= "Wireless Charger*"
-     description= "Conveniently charge your Qi standard-compliant devices without the use of cable.
-<br>*International standard for wireless charging developed by Wireless Power Consortium."
+     description= "Conveniently charge your Qi standard-compliant devices without the use of cable.<br>*International standard for wireless charging developed by Wireless Power Consortium." img= "innova-20"
-     img= "innova-20"
    [[connectivit.link]]
-     title= '9" Display Audio with Apple CarPlay & Android Auto™ Wireless Connectivity*' description= "Select navigation and music options through phone or built-in controls.
-<br>Included with X and G grades, optional for E.
-<br>*Android Auto™ will be available when the service is officially launched in Malaysia."
+     title= "9' Display Audio with Apple CarPlay & Android Auto™ Wireless Connectivity*" description= "Select navigation and music options through phone or built-in controls.<br>Included with X and G grades, optional for E.<br>*Android Auto™ will be available when the service is officially launched in Malaysia." img= "innova-21"
-     img= "innova-21"
    [[connectivit.link]]
      title= "Vehicle Telematics System (VTS)"
-     description= "Track and monitor your vehicle's real time location through the Toyota VTS mobile app.
-<br>Included with X and G grades, optional for E."
+     description= "Track and monitor your vehicle's real time location through the Toyota VTS mobile app.<br>Included with X and G grades, optional for E." img= "innova-22"
-     img= "innova-22"